MatheusLucas1/TrybeTunes/README.md

   In addition to code quality and meeting requirements, a good layout is one of the aspects responsible for improving the usability of an application.

-  For that, I made available this [Figma prototype](https://www.figma.com/file/pkocuFSMsqmUqvMUbsfcRp/%5BProjeto%5D%5BFrontend%5D-Trybetunes?node-id=0%3A1) to help you!
+  For that, I made available this [Figma prototype](https://www.figma.com/file/pkocuFSMsqmUqvMUbsfcRp/%5BProjeto%5D%5BFrontend%5D-Trybetunes?node-id=0%3A1).